Shutelu/UPEC_Project_Pizza/README.md

 The cook is already created (login = cook, password = cook)
 <br>
 <br>
 !!!
-This project is already finished and will no longer be update
+This project is already finished and will no longer be updated
 <br>
 <br>
 <br>